-Then select the Choose what the power buttons do option on the left.
+- Select the Choose what the power buttons do option on the left.
 That opens the window below that includes a Turn on fast startup option.
 If the option is grayed out, select Change settings that are currently unavailable.

 Another option to note is in MSConfig, covered in this TechJunkie article.
 Open MSConfig by pressing Win + R to open run and entering ‘msconfig’ there.
 Then click the Boot tab as shown below.

 There you can choose a startup item and select Disable to remove it from the startup.
 Those with high startup impact will slow it down more.
 Consequently, it’s best to disable those programs with higher impact.
 Be careful – some of the things in this list are components that you use all the time.